-This specialisation offers you the opportunity to follow a state-of-the-art curriculum in International Economics with a strong empirical and analytical focus on the low and middle income countries of the Global South.
+The specialisation in International Economics and Development offers you the opportunity to follow a state-of-the-art curriculum in International Economics with a strong empirical and analytical focus on the low and middle income countries of the Global South.
 Hosting one of the largest databases for developing countries in the world, we offer you a unique possibility to analyse poverty, inequality, and economic development in these countries in an international context.
 Using recent theoretical insights and modern empirical methods, you will be actively involved in comparative research on issues in developing countries such as the impact of globalisation on economic growth, corruption, the education of children, child labour and women’s empowerment.

-- A broad perspective on issues pertaining to low and middle income countries
+- Gain a broad theoretical undertsanding about issues pertaining to low and middle income countries

 This is a specialisation of the Master's in Economics.

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.